ppy/osu-wiki/wiki/Reporting_bad_behaviour/en.md

 !report bad_user spamming in #osu
 ```

+If your report was successful, BanchoBot will send you a private message stating that moderators have been alerted.

 ### In-game overlay in osu!(stable) {id=stable-reports}

 ![](img/report-user-1.png "User action menu with the report button")